 Transportation costs for attendees and participants at the conference may not exceed coach class fares.
 In all cases, U.S. flag carriers will be used where possible (see Cost Considerations-Allowability of Costs/Activities-Selected Items of Cost-Travel in IIA).

-In accordance with 45 CFR 75.474, temporary dependent care costs (as dependent is defined in 26 USC § 152) above and beyond regular dependent care that directly results from travel to conferences is allowable provided that:
+In accordance with 2 CFR Part 200.475 and 45 CFR Part 75.474, temporary dependent care costs (as dependent is defined in 26 USC § 152) above and beyond regular dependent care that directly results from travel to conferences is allowable provided that:

-Travel costs for dependents are unallowable, except for travel of duration of six months or more with prior approval of the HHS awarding agency.
-However, as indicated in 45 CFR 75.432, as needed, the costs of identifying, but not providing, locally available dependent-care resources are allowable.
+Travel costs for dependents are unallowable, except for travel of duration of six months or more with prior approval Written approval by an authorized HHS official, e.g., a designated IC GMO, evidencing prior consent before a recipient undertakes certain activities or incurs specific costs (see Administrative Requirements-Changes in Project and Budget-Prior Approval Requirements). of the HHS awarding agency.
+However, as indicated in 2 CFR Part 200.432 and 45 CFR Part 75.432, as needed, the costs of identifying, but not providing, locally available dependent-care resources are allowable.

 A&R. Not allowable.

 Entertainment and Personal Expenses.
 Costs of amusement, diversion, social activities, ceremonials, and related incidental costs, such as bar charges, tips, personal telephone calls, and laundry charges of participants or guests, are unallowable.
 However, meals may be allowable as provided under Allowable Costs-Meals above.

 Equipment Purchase.
 Grant funds may not be used for the purchase of equipment.

 Honoraria.
 Honoraria or other payments given for the purpose of conferring distinction or to symbolize respect, esteem, or admiration may not be paid from grant funds.